 Elands Bay is a popular holiday resort and surfer's paradise.
 Khoi and San rock art can be viewed at the Elands Bay caves.
 Moorreesburg and Koringberg are major wheat-distributing towns.
 Tourists can visit the Wheat Industry Museum, one of only three in the world.
-Bird watching, hiking, 4x4 routes, clay-pigeon shooting, mountain-bike trails, canoeing and waterskiing at Misverstand are popular activities.
+Birdwatching, hiking, 4x4 routes, clay-pigeon shooting, mountain-biking trails, canoeing and waterskiing at Misverstand are popular activities.

-Yzerfontein is famous for its unspoilt beaches, fynbos, beautiful views and whale watching.
-Another major attraction is the historical lime furnaces
+Yzerfontein is famous for its unspoilt beaches, fynbos, beautiful views and whalewatching.
+Another major attraction is the historical lime furnaces.